OUR LECTURERS

 Peter Jones

-Dr Peter Jones is Fellow Librarian at King's College, Cambridge, where many Bloomsbury archives are preserved.
+Dr Peter Jones is a Fellow and former Librarian of King's College, Cambridge, where many Bloomsbury archives are preserved.
 These include the papers of John Maynard Keynes, E. M. Forster and Roger Fry.
 From 2008 to 2016 he taught a course on ‘Bloomsbury and twentieth-century English culture’ for the Pembroke King's Programme in Cambridge, and he is a regular teacher on Literature Cambridge summer courses.
+Webpage.
 He is the author of ‘Carrington (and Woolf) in Cambridge, 1928’, Transactions of the Cambridge Bibliographical Society, 13, 3 (2006), 301-34.
-Read here
+Read here.
+Photo: Jeremy Peters.

 Louise Joy